The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 1. The University of Kansas is a residential academic community.
 As a resident in this community, you must comply with the policies and regulations in place to protect and promote educational activity, maintain order, and manage behavior affecting the freedom and privacy of others.

 2. You may use assigned space for personal residence only.
-Activity involving regular use of Housing & Residence Life facilities for personal financial gain is prohibited.
+Activity involving regular use of KU Housing & Residence Life facilities for personal financial gain is prohibited.

 3. You may not assign or transfer this contract or sublet or otherwise assign the residential space to another person.

-4. You give consent for your photograph or likeness and/or the residential space for use in publicity programs and other promotions created for The University of Kansas
+4. You give consent for your photograph or likeness and/or the residential space for use in publicity programs and other promotions created for The University of Kansas.

 6. Maintenance requests initiated by you and/or your roommate(s) constitute permission to enter the space where maintenance or repair is to be completed.